stripe/veneur/README.md

 ### Magic Tag

 If you want a metric to be strictly host-local, you can tell Veneur not to forward it by including a `veneurlocalonly` tag in the metric packet, eg `foo:1|h|#veneurlocalonly`.
-This tag will not actually appear in DataDog; Veneur removes it.
+This tag will not actually appear in storage; Veneur removes it.

 #### Global Counters And Gauges